What is the Stradbroke Trust and what does it do?

-The NHS pays a montly rent for the use of the building and any surplus funds are used to benefit the people of Stradbroke and the surrounding villages.
-This has since been done with some success as the list below shows.
-Additional funds have been obtained by further generous donations from individuals and businesses and from a wide variety of grant-giving authorities and charities, thanks largely to the expertise of Roger Turkington and the hard work of all the Trustees.
+The NHS paid a monthly rent for the use of the building and any surplus funds were used to benefit the people of Stradbroke and the surrounding villages.
+This had been done with considerable success as the list below shows.
+Additional funds were obtained by further generous donations from individuals and businesses and from a wide variety of grant-giving authorities and charities and the hard work of all the Trustees.
 With this expansion of interests outside the field of health, it seemed more appropriate to change the name to “The Stradbroke Charitable Trust”.

-The five Trustees are now Peter Smith (Chairman), Stuart Crane, Roger Turkington, Jane Merritt and Michael Grigg all living in or very near to the village.
-It is well worth repeating here that no Trustee has ever received a penny in expenses since ithe Trust was founded.
+The Trustees were then Peter Smith (Chairman), Stuart Crane, Roger Turkington, Jane Merritt, Gerald Jenkins and Michael Grigg all living in or very near to the village.
+It is well worth repeating here that no Trustee has ever received a penny in expenses since the Trust was founded.
 The running costs of the Trust as regards the Trustees has been precisely zero.

-Thanks to so many private donations and help from local businesses, a substantial legacy from Reggie Elvin and grants from many different Authorities and Charities, the Stradbroke Charitable Trust has so far been able to supply or participate in the provision of the following facilities for Stradbroke:
+Thanks to so many private donations and help from local businesses, a substantial legacy from Reggie Elvin and grants from many different Authorities and Charities, the Stradbroke Charitable Trust has was able to supply or participate in the provision of the following facilities for Stradbroke:

 - Building, enlarging and maintaining the Medical Centre and its garden.

 - Constructing the Permissive Path up to the Cemetery.